 Get More Involved

 Your time in college is the best time to explore new activities.
 Don’t get in the rut of doing the same thing for 4 years.
-Review what your college has to offer in the form of clubs, volunteer opportunities or organizations.
+Review what your college has to offer in the form of clubs, sporting events, volunteer opportunities or organizations.
 Becoming involved in college not only helps to build your resume but also gives you the opportunity to meet new people.

 Get Better Grades

 A new semester is beginning.
 Review your grades.
 Is there room for improvement?
-If so, make measureable goals to do better.
+If so, make measurable goals to do better.
 This can be accomplished by getting a tutor or just by putting in more time in the library.
+Set goals!
 Remember, you will all be competing for a job at graduation and your GPA is an important factor.
 Again, making a calendar can help you set short-term goals for your grades.

 Rate Your Housing

 Now is a good time to review whether you are happy with your roommates and also your housing.
-Are you living on campus or thinking about moving off campus?
+Are you living on campus or thinking about moving off-campus?
 If you are planning on moving off campus review the financial differences between the two living options and see how this change will affect you financially next year.

 Update a Resume